LibreOffice/core/unodevtools/README.md

-Helper tools for external UNO component developers
+# Helper Tools for External UNO Component Developers

 This module contains some tools for people writing UNO components.
 In particular it will auto-generate skeletons for implementing UNO